Keyboard shortcuts

 5. Push tag: git push origin vX.Y.Z

-6. GitHub Actions builds and creates release
+6. GitHub Actions builds the matrix and creates a draft release app-vX.Y.Z with sidecar and mapgen binaries attached

 Questions and Help